Legal

 We do not sell personal information for monetary consideration.
 The CCPA/CPRA, however, defines "sale" and "sharing" broadly to include any disclosure of personal information for cross-context behavioral advertising — even when no money changes hands.
 Examples of activities that could qualify include allowing third-party advertising pixels (such as the Meta Pixel, Google Ads, TikTok Pixel, LinkedIn Insight Tag) to set cookies and receive identifiers and behavior events from the Service.

-We have not, in the preceding 12 months, sold or shared the personal information of any consumer for cross-context behavioral advertising.
+Other than the cross-context behavioral advertising performed via the Meta Pixel described above (enabled as of the Last updated date), we have not sold or shared the personal information of any consumer in the preceding 12 months, and we do not sell personal information for monetary consideration.
 We do not knowingly sell or share personal information of consumers under 16.

 09 Cookies, analytics & tracking